-Penn Highlands Elk was unable to address certain specific objectives and strategies in its Implementation Strategy Plan due to significant constraints in resources and staffing.
+Penn Highlands Huntingdon and Penn Highlands State College were unable to address certain specific objectives and strategies in their Implementation Strategy Plan due to significant constraints in resources and staffing.
 The limited availability of financial and human resources hindered their ability to fully execute the comprehensive strategies initially outlined.
 Staffing shortages posed a critical challenge, affecting the hospital's capacity to allocate sufficient personnel to various initiatives.
 This shortage impacted the ability to sustain long-term projects and effectively manage additional workloads.
 Consequently, the need to prioritize essential services and immediate operational requirements led to deferring some strategic objectives in the ISP.
-This prudent decision was necessary to maintain the quality of patient care and operational stability, ensuring that the community's most critical needs were met within the constraints faced by Penn Highlands Elk.
+This prudent decision was necessary to maintain the quality of patient care and operational stability, ensuring that the community's most critical needs were met within the constraints faced by Penn Highlands Huntingdon and Penn Highlands State College.

 While still important to the community's health, the identified objectives and strategies will be further evaluated in the 2024 ISP phase.
-Penn Highlands Elk will continue to meet the needs of its community through existing health/human and clinical services in collaboration and partnership with other healthcare and community organizations.
+Penn Highlands Huntingdon and Penn Highlands State College will continue to meet the needs of its community through existing health/human and clinical services in collaboration and partnership with other healthcare and community organizations.